aioli-framework/aioli-guestbook-example/docs/index.rst

 =======================

-The idea with this example is to show how a CRUD-type RESTful HTTP API package can be built using the `Aioli Framework <https://github.com/aioli-framework/aioli>`_.
+The idea with this example is to show how a RESTful HTTP API Unit can be built using the `Aioli Framework <https://github.com/aioli-framework/aioli>`_.